 When a couple files for divorce in the State of New Jersey, the court must equitably distribute all marital assets between spouses—regardless of titled ownership.
 Marital assets can include all property, both real and personal, which was legally acquired during the marriage by either one or both spouses.

 Assets given as gifts, unless said gifts were given from one spouse to another, are not included in the equitable distribution process.
 Assets acquired prior to the marriage or by means of devise or interstate succession are also not included in the equitable distribution process.

 When the court must decide how to distribute assets between divorcing spouses, they must follow three steps:

 If you need help ensuring your property is equally distributed during your divorce, it is ideal you hire an experienced equitable distribution lawyer serving Monmouth County.
-The team at The Law Offices of O'Toole & Gunteski, LLC has the skills you need to guarantee your property and business, if applicable, are distributed equally.
+The team at The Law Office of Darren C. O'Toole, LLC has the skills you need to guarantee your property and business, if applicable, are distributed equally.

 There is no simple way to determine how assets and a business should be equitably distributed.
 Various factors affect how the court determines how assets are to be distributed including: